She Loves Biscotti

 How to store

-Once the roasted hazelnuts have cooled down completely to room temperature, store in a Mason jar or similar airtight container for up to 3 months at room temperature.
+Once the roasted hazelnuts have cooled down completely to room temperature, store them in a Mason jar or similar airtight container for up to 3 months at room temperature.

 Tips